Zenoh Plugin

 The zenoh

-type Channel backend is a Channel backend provided in zenoh_plugin, primarily used to build a publish-subscribe model.
+type Channel backend is a Channel backend provided in zenoh_plugin, mainly used to build publish-subscribe models.
 All its configuration items are as follows:

 Node |